7 Best Moka Pot Recipes Anyone Can Master

 We earn a commission if you make a purchase, at no additional cost to you.

-Fill half of the glass with ice cubes.
-Pour the coffee out of the Moka pot into the ice.
+• Fill half the glass with ice cubes.

 2. Foamy Moka Pot Caffè Macchiato